-AquaWatch is a community of practice within the Group on Earth Observations (GEO) that aims to develop and build the global capacity and utility of Earth Observation-derived water quality data, products and information to support water resources management and decision making.
+AquaWatch is an Initiative within the Group on Earth Observations (GEO) that aims to develop and build the global capacity and utility of Earth Observation-derived water quality data, products and information to support water resources management and decision making.

 The objectives to achieve this goal are:

 Objective 1: Facilitate effective partnerships between the producers, providers and users of water quality data, products and information.

 Objective 2: Improve analysis and integration of in situ and remote sensing water quality data.